-Top 10 Omicron updates: Travel bans make no sense, new testing strategy needed, says top virologist
+Top 10 Omicron updates: Mumbai sets up 24 ‘ward war rooms’ to monitor health of foreign travellers

 Here are the latest updates about the new coronavirus variant:

+- The Municipal Corporation of Greater Mumbai issued a set of guidelines for monitoring international travellers after they arrive at the Maharashtra capital, ANI reported.
+The guideline stated that 24 “ward war rooms” have been set up in the city, whose officials will monitor the health of those in home quarantine at least five times a day over phone.
+Everyday, the chief executive of the Mumbai airport will send a list to the disaster management unit, containing details of international passengers arriving in the city from “at risk” countries over the next 24 hours, the guidelines said.

 - Virologist Gagandeep Kang said that lockdowns and travel bans make no sense in dealing with the Omicron variant, The News Minute reported.
 She added that people should be tested for the virus before and after travel.
-Kang said this testing strategy would slow down the entry of new variants in In.
+Kang said this testing strategy would slow down the entry of new variants in India.

 - Twelve persons who arrived in Delhi from “at risk” countries have been admitted to the Lok Nayak Hospital, The Indian Express quoted a senior hospital official as saying.
 The official said that eight of them have tested positive for Covid-19, while four have symptoms such as sore throat, fever and history of contact with patients.
 Earlier this week, the Delhi government had designated the hospital for treatment of patients infected by the new variant.
 However, it has not yet been confirmed if the eight patients who tested positive have contracted the Omicron strain.